hazarpanc/Canada_Used_Cars/README.md

   Missing values in the 'drivetrain' column were filled with 'AWD', and missing values in the 'province' column were filled with 'ontario'.

 - **Data Transformation**:
-  The 'transmission' column was transformed into a new binary column 'transmission_manual' indicating whether the transmission is manual or not.
-The 'province' was extracted from the 'url' column.
   The 'odometer' and 'price' values were cleaned by removing units, commas, and converting them from string to integers.
 The 'year' column was processed to calculate the time difference from a reference date and the age of the car at the day the data was scraped.

 - **Data Type Conversion**: Correct data types were set for the 'odometer', 'price', 'transmission_manual', and 'year' columns.

 -  **Removing Duplicates**: Any duplicate entries in the dataframe were identified and removed, keeping the last occurrence.